What is psikat?

 • Single click a point to toggle it on or off.

-Band 1 (high-pass) and band 8 (low-pass) are disabled by default.
-Click them to enable.
+Bands 1 and 8 are disabled by default.
+Click to enable.

 Parameter Range Default Description